0xAX/linux-insides/Booting/linux-bootstrap-2.md

 ENDPROC(memcpy)
 ```

-Yeah, we just moved to C code and assembly again :) First of all we can see that `memcpy` and other routines which are defined here, starts and ends with the two macro: `GLOBAL` and `ENDPROC`.
-GLOBAL described in the [arch/x86/include/asm/linkage.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/linkage.h) which defines `globl` directive and label for it.
-ENDPROC described in the [include/linux/linkage.h](https://github.com/torvalds/linux/blob/master/include/linux/linkage.h) which marks `name` symbol as function name and ends with the size of the `name` symbol.
+Yeah, we just moved to C code and now assembly again :) First of all we can see that `memcpy` and other routines which are defined here, start and end with the two macros: `GLOBAL` and `ENDPROC`.
+GLOBAL is described in [arch/x86/include/asm/linkage.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/linkage.h) which defines `globl` directive and the label for it.
+ENDPROC is described in [include/linux/linkage.h](https://github.com/torvalds/linux/blob/master/include/linux/linkage.h) which marks `name` symbol as function name and ends with the size of the `name` symbol.

 Implementation of the `memcpy` is easy.
-At first, it pushes values from `si` and `di` registers to the stack because their values will change in the `memcpy`, so push it in the stack to preserve their values. `memcpy` (and other functions in copy.S) uses `fastcall` calling conventions.
+At first, it pushes values from `si` and `di` registers to the stack because their values will change in the `memcpy`, so push it on the stack to preserve their values. `memcpy` (and other functions in copy.S) use `fastcall` calling conventions.
 So it gets incoming parameters from the `ax`, `dx` and `cx` registers.
-Call of `memcpy` looks as:
+Calling `memcpy` looks like this:

 ```C
 memcpy(&boot_params.hdr, &hdr, sizeof hdr);
 ```

-So `ax` will contain address of the `boot_params.hdr`, `dx` will contain address of the `hdr` and `cx` will contain size of the `hdr` in bytes. memcpy puts address of `boot_params.hdr` to the `di` register and address of `hdr` to `si` and saves size in stack.
+So `ax` will contain the address of the `boot_params.hdr`, `dx` will contain the address of `hdr` and `cx` will contain the size of `hdr` (all in bytes). memcpy puts the address of `boot_params.hdr` to the `di` register and address of `hdr` to `si` and saves the size on the stack.
 After this it shifts to the right on 2 size (or divide on 4) and copies from `si` to `di` by 4 bytes.
-After it we restore size of `hdr` again, align it by 4 bytes  and copy rest of bytes from `si` to `di` by one byte (if there is rest).
-Restore `si` and `di` values from the stack in the end and after this copying finished.
+After it we restore the size of `hdr` again, align it by 4 bytes and copy the rest of bytes from `si` to `di` byte by byte (if there is rest).
+Restore `si` and `di` values from the stack in the end and after this copying is finished.

 Console initialization
 --------------------------------------------------------------------------------

-After the `hdr` has copied into the `boot_params.hdr`, next step is console initialization by call of `console_init` function which defined in the [arch/x86/boot/early_serial_console.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/early_serial_console.c).
+After the `hdr` is copied into `boot_params.hdr`, the next step is console initialization by calling the `console_init` function which is defined in [arch/x86/boot/early_serial_console.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/early_serial_console.c).

-It tries to find `earlyprintk` option in the command line and if the search was successful, it parses port address and baud rate of the serial port and initializes serial port.
+It tries to find the `earlyprintk` option in the command line and if the search was successful, it parses the port address and baud rate of the serial port and initializes the serial port.
 Value of `earlyprintk` command line option can be one of the:

 	* serial,0x3f8,115200
 	* serial,ttyS0,115200
 	* ttyS0,115200

-After serial port initialization we can see first output:
+After serial port initialization we can see the first output:

 ```C
 if (cmdline_find_option_bool("debug"))
 		puts("early console in setup code\n");
 ```

-`puts` definition is in the [tty.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/tty.c).
-As we can see it prints character by character in the loop with calling of `putchar` function.
-Let's look on `putchar` implementation:
+`puts` definition is in [tty.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/tty.c).
+As we can see it prints character by character in the loop by calling The `putchar` function.
+Let's look into the `putchar` implementation:

 ```C
 void __attribute__((section(".inittext"))) putchar(int ch)